-Baker Bai is our vice president in charge of the Incubator System Design Center, a director of Himax Taiwan, and a supervisor of Himax Display and Himax Anyang.
+Baker Bai is our vice president in charge of the Incubator System Design Center, a director of Himax Taiwan and a supervisor of Himax Display and Himax Anyang.
 Prior to joining Himax Taiwan in 2001, Mr. Bai served as the director of the TFT Liquid Crystal Module Fab of CMO from 1998 to 2001, research and development manager of the Research Center of Vate Technology Inc., a semiconductor testing house, from 1994 to 1998, and research and development engineer at Chun Shan Technology Institute from 1983 to 1994.
-Mr. Bai holds a B.S. degree in electrical engineering from National Cheng Kung University, an M.S. degree in electrical engineering from National Chiao Tung University.
+Mr. Bai holds a B.S. degree in electrical engineering from National Cheng Kung University, an M.S. degree in electrical engineering from the University of Southern California and an M.S. degree in electrical engineering from National Chiao Tung University.